 All new students must enrol in courses by the second teaching week in the semester.
 If you do not enrol in courses, you will not be able to attend and access your classes.
 For more information on how to enrol, please refer to Student Central's enrolment information.

 After you enrol

-Once you have completed your enrolment, you can access your course materials via Wattle (Web Access to Teaching & Learning Environment).
+Once you have completed your enrolment, you can access your course materials via Wattle (Web Access to Teaching & Learning Environment) and pick up your student ID.
 Wattle will host important information about course outline, course materials, assessments, lecture information and many more.